Independence weights for causal inference with continuous treatments

-The results for the heterogeneous effect setting with 50 additional noise variables are displayed in Table \ref{tab:nmes_het_tx_nv50_simulation_10000reps}.
+The results for the heterogeneous effect setting with 50 additional noise variables are displayed in Section \ref{supsec:main_sim} of the Supplementary Material.
 Again, DCOWs performed the best among all methods in terms of both MAB and IRMSE for all sample sizes except $n=100$, where the doubly-robust gamma GPS estimate was slightly better in terms of IRMSE.

-Additional simulation results under the same setting of \cite{vegetabile2020nonparametric} can be found in the supplementary file wherein our weights also yielded the best performance across all sample size settings.
-The main difference was that DCOWs without doubly-robust estimators performed slightly better than DCOWs with doubly-robust estimators, likely due to substantial misspecification of the outcome model.
+Additional simulation results under the same setting of \cite{vegetabile2020nonparametric} can be found in Section \ref{supsec:veg_sim} of the Supplementary Material, wherein our weights also yielded the best performance across all sample size settings.